Samuels Scholars Program

 The Samuels Scholars Program is an innovative yearlong cohort experience that offers first- and second-year undergraduate students the opportunity to learn about and explore the many exciting pathways for community engagement offered at Brandeis University and beyond.

-One goal of the Samuels Scholars Program is to remove barriers for students interested in community engagement and increase diversity, equity and inclusion in related programs across the university.
+One goal of the Samuels Scholars Program is to remove barriers for students interested in community engagement and increase access and opportunity in related programs across the university.
 We know that community engagement can be less accessible to students who need to work to support themselves and/or their families.
-Therefore, eligible students who are selected to be Samuels Scholars will receive a $1,500 in compensation.
+Therefore, eligible students who are selected to be Samuels Scholars will receive $1,500 in compensation.

 We invite applications from any first- and second-year students at Brandeis with an interest in community engagement.
 First-generation, low-income and underrepresented students will be prioritized.